-- Infant rashes are common, because babies have a sensitive skin to start off with.
+Infant rashes are common because babies have sensitive skin to start off with.

 Frequent and/or runny bowel movements may cause irritation to the skin.

-- Baby may be allergic to a certain type of soap, or type of baby wipes that you are using on the skin.
+Your baby may be allergic to a particular type of soap, or type of baby wipes.

-- Some types of diapers do not allow for enough air flow, which creates a damp environment, which encourages yeast overgrowth and may result in a rash.
+Some types of diapers do not allow for enough air flow, which creates a damp environment, this encourages yeast overgrowth and may result in a rash.